Questions? Our community can help!

 at Universal Orlando Resort

 Universal Orlando celebrates the holiday season every year from mid-November through the first week of January.
 While Mickey's Very Merry Christmas Party and other seasonal entertainment at Walt Disney World seem to get the lion's share of publicity this time of year, visitors to Orlando shouldn't overlook Universal Orlando's holiday offerings.
 Universal Orlando holidays might not have quite the nostalgic lure of Mickey's merrymaking, but Universal's options are every bit as expertly produced, and have the benefit of all being included with regular park admission (unlike the extra-cost "hard ticket" nighttime parties at the Magic Kingdom).

 Universal Orlando's holiday lineup is spread across both theme parks, consists of two main components:

 USF's Christmas festivities feature seasonal decoration on the front archway and throughout the park, holiday songs broadcasting from speakers in the streets, and a giant tree that is ceremoniously lit every evening at dusk.
-Several park attractions, such as the Blues Brothers and Barney shows, get into the spirit with special versions tied to the season.
+Several park attractions, such as the Blues Brothers and Celestina Warbeck shows, get into the spirit with special versions tied to the season.
 But the star of the Holidays at Universal Studios is undoubtedly the Macy's Holiday Parade.